Skip to main content Skip to main menu

 Sean Connolly Barracks

-In 1774, Aungier’s relative, the earl of Longford sold the castle and leased surrounding land to the British authorities for the establishment of a cavalry barracks.
+In 1774, Aungier’s relative, the Earl of Longford, sold the castle and leased the surrounding land to the British authorities for the establishment of a cavalry barracks.
 Gradually, most of the castle was adapted or demolished.
 The last surviving section of it, including part of a tower, was to the east of the entrance, outside the grounds.

 funding_group